Hopkinsville Community College Philosophy Courses

-Now depending on your answers, if you answered more with (A) you could be a Rationalist, likewise if you answered more with (B) you could be an Empiricist.
+Depending on your answers, if you answered more with (A), you could be a Rationalist; likewise, if you answered more with (B), you could be an Empiricist.
 So, which one were you?
 A Rationalism or Empiricist?

 Module Three: Religion

-Module three is by far the hardest module for most of my students.
-This module questions the very foundations of belief, for the believer and nonbeliever alike.
+Module three is by far the most challenging module for most of my students.
+This module questions the very foundations of belief for the believer and nonbeliever alike.

 Assignments range from discussing the Cosmological Argument, Fideism, the Logical Argument of Evil, and the mother of all questions...
 Does God exist?